nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![Storage Class Diagram](images/StorageClassDiagram.png)

+The `Storage` component consists of the `Storage`, `ContactsDecoder`, and `ContactsEncoder`.
+This component is responsible for interacting with the user's local storage files.
+The user's contacts data and personal contact data are stored locally inside the file paths, `data/contacts.txt` and `data/me.txt`.

+Firstly, the `Storage` class checks if the user has existing data, or if they are first time users.
+Next, it will make use of the `ContactsDecoder` class to decode the storage file and load the contacts into the `ContactList` as `Contacts`.
+After every command execution, to ensure data integrity, the `Contacts` in the `ContactList` will be saved using the `ContactsEncoder` class.

-The `Storage` component is responsible for saving both contacts data and personal contact data locally inside the file paths, `data/contacts.txt` and `data/me.txt`. `Storage` is also responsible for loading these data back into their corresponding `ContactList` and `Contact` objects.
-It is thus dependent on the classes, `ContactList` and `Contact`.
+As the `Storage` component is also responsible for loading these data into their corresponding `ContactList` and `Contact` objects, it is dependent on the classes, `ContactList` and `Contact`.

 ## <a name="implementation"></a>Implementation